-Osteochondral grafting the talus Surgical Technique
+Osteochondral defect (talus): Osteochondral grafting of the talus (OATS procedure)

 Subscribe to get full access to this operation and the extensive Foot Surgery Atlas.

 Learn the Osteochondral defect (talus): Osteochondral grafting of the talus (OATS procedure) surgical technique with step by step instructions on OrthOracle.
 Our e-learning platform contains high resolution images and a certified CME of the Osteochondral defect (talus): Osteochondral grafting of the talus (OATS procedure) surgical procedure.